dzekelid/folders/_listings/microsoft-office-365/contactfolders-contact-folder-id-contacts-get.md

 ---
 swagger: "2.0"
 info:
-  title: Microsoft Office 365
+  title: Microsoft Office 365 Get Contact Folders Contact Folder Contacts
-  description: Office 365 is the brand name used by Microsoft for a group of software
-    plus services subscriptions that provides productivity software and related services to its subscribers.
+  description: You can request all contacts (or a filtered set by using the...
   version: 1.0.0
 host: outlook.office365.com
 basePath: /ews/odata/Me